10 Best Universities for English-Speaking International Students in 2026

 Great for diverse international community

-With 71% of its students from outside of South Korea, Seoul National University (SNU) has the largest percentage of international students on our list.
-SNU is committed to continuing to increase campus diversity and foster partnerships and exchanges with foreign universities worldwide.
-This makes SNU not only a welcoming place to study but a great place to meet and exchange ideas with new friends and classmates from over 50 countries globally.
+With 71% of its students coming from outside South Korea, Seoul National University (SNU) has the largest share of international students on our list.
+SNU is actively committed to growing campus diversity and building partnerships with universities worldwide — making it a genuinely welcoming place to study as an English speaker!

 Read more: Ultimate Guide for Studying Abroad in South Korea as an International Student